Predicting Subway Passenger Flows under Incident Situation with Causality: Method

 Some detailed analysis of this theorem is given as follows.
 First, when $\hat{f}(x)=f(x)$, which means the causal effect prediction model is completely correct, then we have $P=1/2$.
 This strategy means that if we know the probability for an OD to be affected by an incident is great than 0.5, we will use the causal effect prediction model to adjust this OD passenger flow, otherwise, we will not adjust it.
 Besides, when $E\left(f\left(x\right)-\hat{f}\left(x\right)\right)^2$is smaller, in other words, the mean square error of causal effect prediction model is smaller, the best $P$ could be smaller.
 This rule means more samples can be adjusted if the model is more accurate and it also conforms intuition.
 Finally, when the magnitude of causal effect, i.e. $Ef\left(x\right)^2$, is greater, the $P$ should be set to a smaller value, which means more samples should be adjusted.

-Besides, the probability of a specific OD to be affected by the incident, i.e., $p_i$, is not known, but we can use the p-value in history data (calculated by significant test section) and some influence factors to fit a model to predict $p$.
+Moreover, the probability that a specific OD pair is affected by an incident ($p_i$) is not directly observable.
+However, we can utilize historically derived p-values (calculated in the significance test section) along with relevant influence factors to develop a predictive model for $p_i$.
+In our actual experimental implementation, we employ a random forest model and use identical predictors in the causal effect prediction model to predict the significance level of causal effects.
 As a result, the workflow of training and deploying the causal effect prediction model could be shown in Figure \ref{fig:wolkflow_detail}, and $p1,p2$ in the figure are thresholds used to select training samples and samples need correction.